braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/news_feed/defining_a_news_feed_category.md

 # Defining a News Feed Category

 Instances of the Braze News Feed can be configured to only receive cards from a certain "category".
 This allows for the effective integration of multiple News Feed streams within a single application.
-For more information on this feature see [Braze Academy][40].
+For more information on this feature visit our [News Feed Best Practices][40] doc.

 News Feed Categories can be defined by calling the following methods as you load the News Feed: